 - 1 cup butter , softened

-- ½ cup powdered sugar
+- 1/2 cup powdered sugar

 - 1 teaspoon vanilla

-- 2¼ cups all-purpose flour
+- 2 1/4 cups all-purpose flour

-- ¼ teaspoon salt
+- 1/4 teaspoon sea salt

-- ¾ cup finely chopped walnuts
+- 3/4 cup finely chopped walnuts

 - *additional powdered sugar for dusting

-- Heat oven to 400°F. Mix butter, ½ cup powdered sugar and the vanilla.
+- Heat oven to 400°F. Mix butter, 1/2 cup powdered sugar and the vanilla.
 Mix in flour, salt and nuts until dough holds together.

 - Shape dough into 1-inch balls.
-Place about 1 inch apart on ungreased or parchment lined cookie sheet.
+Place about 1-inch apart on ungreased or parchment lined cookie sheet.
 Bake until set but not brown, 10-12 minutes.